 Please note that all Aids made by REMAP are provided to Clients free of any costs to them.

-(Please click on the image to see if a larger format is available, or for further information.)
+(Please click on some of the images to see if larger images, or more information is available.)

 Client was seriously visually impaired and arthritic but enjoyed knitting squares into blankets for children.
 She had obtained a large quantity of two ply wool in cones and needed a device to assist her in knitting this into four ply.